Novant Health: Novant Health Presbyterian Medical Center

 Novant Health Presbyterian Medical Center is a 654-bed hospital in Charlotte, North Carolina.
 The hospital is accredited by the Joint Commission on Accreditation of Healthcare Organizations and received Magnet designation from the American Nurses Credentialing Center (ANCC).

 Presbyterian Hospital was founded in 1903, when ten doctors from the North Carolina Medical College purchased the former Charlotte Private Hospital, and turned it over to the city's six Presbyterian churches to operate.
 The hospital operated out of leased properties during its early years.
 In 1915, the nearby Elizabeth College moved to Virginia, vacating its campus on Hawthorne Lane.
 The hospital acquired that property and in 1918 began operating at its current location.
 The first of several new buildings opened in 1940, and in 1980 the Elizabeth College buildings came down to make way for further expansion.
 It opened several satellite hospitals in Huntersville and Matthews, before merging with Carolina Medicorp of Winston-Salem in 1997.
 The combined company became known as Novant Health, and in 2013 announced the re-branding all of facilities under the Novant name.

-Trauma center
+Trauma Center

 In June 2017, Novant Health Presbyterian Medical Center received approval from the North Carolina Office of Emergency Medical Services as a "practicing Level II trauma center."
 The hospital was previously designated as a Level III trauma center in 2016.
 To qualify for the full Level II designation, the hospital must care for 1,200 trauma patients in the year following the practicing designation and be evaluated on physician response times and patient outcomes.
+In 2026, the hospital was re-verified as a Level II trauma center by the American College of Surgeons.